-By contrast, the Fundamental Law laid down a number of obligations; according to the basic idea of the legislation, the proper fulfilment of the obligations imposed on the individual has an impact on the exercise and protection of fundamental rights.
+By contrast, the Fundamental Law laid down a number of obligations; according to the basic idea of the legislation, the proper fulfilment of the obligations imposed on the individual has

+6 Declaration of the Rights of Man and of the Citizen (1789) and the United States Bill of Rights (1791); furthermore, KAZAI Viktor: Alapvető kötelezettségek, in JAKAB András - KÖNCZÖL Miklós - an impact on the exercise and protection of fundamental rights.
 What appears for the individual as a claim-right (ensuring of fundamental rights), is a fundamental obligation for the state.
 However, there are fundamental rights for which a beneficiary cannot be identified (right to a healthy environment, right to peace).
 Where a fundamental obligation and certain fundamental rights are linked, the obligation serves the protection and facilitates the enforcement of the fundamental rights, but is not derived from them.
 An example is the obligation to share public burdens, by which the citizens contribute to generating the budget funds necessary to maintain the public health system.
-On the other hand, independent obligations that are not directly linked to fundamental rights can be linked to constitutional values and state objectives.
-In the view of the Hungarian constitution-makers, coexistence in a democratic society also entails obligations for the members of the community (individuals and entities) observing which is necessary for reasons of maintaining order, social integration, social consensus and avoiding conflicts, and essential for the fulfilment of state functions.^[8] However, contrary to the rights specified in the Fundamental Law, from a state objective follows an express obligation to ensure the achievement of that objective by means of legislation only if the Fundamental Law itself provides for such a legislative obligation.
-Nonetheless, regardless of whether there is such an express obligation, the legislator may not adopt laws with content contrary to the state objective or rendering explicitly impossible or difficult its achievement.